How to Build a Professional Relationship

 Now, it's time to put your reflection into action.
 Finding opportunities to implement your leadership skills can allow you to build a professional relationship.

-- Connect your peers to future career opportunities.
+• Connect your peers to future career opportunities.
 Example: “I remember you mentioning your interests in public relations.
 I would love to introduce you to Reena from the marketing team.”
+If you’re reaching out to someone outside your org and don’t have their contact info handy, tools like LinkedIn email extractor can help you find professional emails quickly – and ethically.

 Recognition & Rewards all inside Slack or Teams